c-marcelj/c-marcelj/README.md

 ### 🧑‍💻 Technical Support Lead

-**Restyn, Inc** (Jul 2024 – Present)
+**Restyn, Inc** (Jul 2024 – Current)

-- Lead Tier 2/3 escalation support for Microsoft 365, IAM systems, SaaS platforms, and enterprise infrastructure supporting 300+ users.
+- Lead Tier 2/3 technical support and escalation management across Microsoft 365, IAM systems, endpoint infrastructure, SaaS platforms, and distributed enterprise environments supporting 300+ users and multiple client organizations.
-- Perform root cause analysis on complex authentication, endpoint, and access control issues.
+- Debug and resolve over 50+ complex issues monthly, by performing root cause analysis across authentication systems, endpoint devices, access controls, integrations, and enterprise SaaS platforms.
-- Manage user provisioning and deprovisioning in Active Directory and Entra.
+- Manage user provisioning and deprovisioning for 300+ users within Active Directory and Entra, ensuring secure and timely access control.
-- Act as escalation point for high-priority incidents and coordinate with engineering teams.
+- Serve as the primary Tier 2/3 escalation point for high-priority technical incidents, utilizing Log Analysis to reproduce issues and align with engineering teams for long-term resolution.
-- Improve operational efficiency by reducing resolution time through AI-assisted documentation and automation.
-- Identify recurring incidents and implement process improvements to reduce system failures.
+- Partner with sales engineering and operations teams to support client technical initiatives and resolve critical issues.
+- Enforced the law of least privilege principles by routinely auditing and adjusting our user permissions across multiple systems.
+- Leverage AI tools and automation to translate complex technical feedback into actionable documentation, reducing average resolution time by 25% for distributed systems.
+- Utilize Microsoft Excel to track trends of incidents, analyze recurring issues, and provide actionable insights that improve resolution efficiency by 20%.
+- Align cross-functional teams to implement process improvements that reduced recurring incidents by 25% through proactive monitoring of endpoint infrastructure.

 ---